Our very own Jonathan Melton was recently featured in Attorney at Law Magazine. Click here for the original interview.

-Jonathan Melton grew up in Mooresville, NC, also known as “Race City, USA.”
+Jonathan Lambert-Melton grew up in Mooresville, NC, also known as “Race City, USA.”
 But as early as fourth grade, he knew his career path was not around a NASCAR racetrack but to a courtroom and ultimately to a family law practice.

 After graduating from NC State with a degree in political science and earning his Juris Doctor from NCCU School of Law, he joined Raleigh-based Gailor Hunt.